calnix/stakingPro/Documentation/ContractExplanations.md

 3. frozen: contract is frozen, all user functions revert except for emergencyExit().
 4. underMaintenance: contract is under maintenance, all user functions revert.

+### Pause/Unpause

 Pausing should be used to verify any potential security issues.

-If they are not found, the contract can be unpaused.
+- If they are not found, the contract can be unpaused.

-If there are security issues, the contract is frozen.
+- If there are security issues, the contract is frozen.

+### Frozen

+Contract is set to `frozen` when there are irreparable issues with the contract.
+This is to prevent any further damage to the contract, and to ensure that the contract is not used anymore.

+Once frozen, users can only call `emergencyExit()`, which will allow users to reclaim their principal staked assets.
+Any unclaimed rewards and fees are forfeited.

+Note: `emergencyExit()` assumes that the contract is broken and any state updates made to be invalid; hence it does not update rewards and fee calculations.

 ### Under Maintenance